 - Employers can pay full-time high school or college students 85 percent of the Idaho minimum wage (or $6.16 per hour) for up to 20 hours of work per week at certain jobs, like work-study programs at universities.

 - Some employees are considered exempt under the Fair Labor Standards Act (FLSA).

-- Effective July 24, 2007, the minimum wage for tipped employees is $3.35 per hour with a maximum tip credit against minimum wage of $3.90.
+- The minimum wage for tipped employees is $3.35 per hour with a maximum tip credit against minimum wage of $3.90.
 A tipped employee is classified as someone who regularly receives more than $30 a month in tips.
 To determine the wage of tipped employees, an employee’s tips combined with the employer’s cash wage must equal the minimum hourly wage.

 How should small business owners prepare for minimum wage increases?

 Right now, there are no plans in the near term for a new minimum wage in Idaho.
-However, state lawmakers have raised the issue in recent years, especially in response to recent studies that showed a number of minimum wage workers in Idaho were making less than the federal minimum wage.
+However, state lawmakers have raised the issue in recent years.

 Here are some other steps you can take to make sure your business is ready for anything: